Hábitat para la Humanidad El Salvador

 Housing need in El Salvador

-With approximately 36.5 percent of the population living in relative or extreme poverty, many families don’t have access to financing for better housing.
-Salvadoran families and their homes also are vulnerable to earthquakes, volcanic eruptions and flooding.
-In addition, a 12-year civil war that ended in 1992 killed roughly 75,000 people and displaced many families.
-Decades later, complications with land legalization limit access to adequate housing, and social violence continues to drive many families from their homes.
+El Salvador is, at once, the smallest and the most densely populated country in Central America.
+The housing shortage affects more than 944,000 families and continues to grow as the population increases.
+That statistic means that 6 out of 10 families live in inadequate housing.
+With approximately 31.9% of the population living in relative or extreme poverty, many families do not have access to financing to improve their homes.
+Salvadoran families and their homes are vulnerable to threats such as earthquakes, volcanic eruptions and floods.
+In addition, a 12-year civil war resulted in the loss of some 75,000 lives and the displacement of many families.
+Decades later, complications with land legalization limit access to adequate housing.
+In addition, social violence is prompting many families to leave their homes and communities.

 Habitat’s contribution in El Salvador

-Habitat for Humanity El Salvador advocates for adequate housing and drives transforming and sustainable community development.
-Through accessible credits, we use housing as a means to help families overcome poverty.
-When low-income families have access to an adequate home through home construction or an improvement, it can be a catalyst that contributes to the family’s overall development, benefiting their welfare, education and health.
+Habitat for Humanity El Salvador advocates adequate housing and promotes sustainable and transformative community development.
+Through accessible loans, Habitat El Salvador uses housing as a means to help families overcome poverty.
+For low-income families, access to adequate housing through housing construction or improvements can be a catalyst that contributes to the integral development of the family, for the benefit of their welfare, education and health.

-Building hope: Working in partnership with other organizations, Habitat El Salvador responds to families affected by natural disasters through home improvements, house construction, and the provision of permanent sanitary solutions.
-We continue to collaborate with various sectors of civil society, including churches through our Faith Partnerships Program, as we advocate for housing as a basic human right.
+Building hope: Habitat El Salvador has worked in partnership with other organizations to respond to families affected by natural disasters through home improvement, building houses, and the provision of permanent health solutions.
+We continue to work with various sectors of civil society, including the Church, to defend housing as a basic human right that contributes to the transformation of individuals, families and communities.

 Meet a Habitat family